Dechrissen/hstk/README.md

 ```

 The cleaned file will be output to `/hsdb/scripts/cleaned.txt`.

+## Installing Tesseract executable on Windows

+The link to the installer for the Tesseract executable on Windows can be found [here](https://github.com/UB-Mannheim/tesseract/wiki).

 (need to detail what to do with the output file now)